rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![](30-top-tech-podcasts-in-2019/vector.jpg)](https://www.imore.com/vector)

 Rene Ritchie of iMore runs this (almost) daily (and sometimes twice-a-day) show about personal tech in general and Apple tech in particular.
-Rene is great at explaining things, and usualy he gets to the bottom of whaterver he's talking about before actually talking about it.
+Rene is great at explaining things, and usually he gets to the bottom of whatever he's talking about before actually talking about it.

 <small>Vector [iTunes](http://applepodcasts.com/vector) | Vector [RSS](http://vector.libsyn.com/rss)</small>